liemluong/data-512-final/README.md

 - This is an ongoing data collection of live data around the world.
 Every country has different reporting structure, therefore, not all countries have the same updates on the same pace.
 Where there are delays, the dataset reflects the missing data respectively.

 - This dataset is updated daily by a great team of contribution from people around the world.
 Our world changes rapidly as well as data throughout this crisis, there is a chance of inaccuracies in the underlying data.
 If you notice any incorrect data, you can report this directly to the team at [Oxford COVID 19 Tracker](https://forms.office.com/Pages/ResponsePage.aspx?id=G96VzPWXk0-0uv5ouFLPkVPwT6t5-mtCnZ6_s5yQ4ppUME9NOUtYRkxLVldLUVFERTRTMEJSRkZITC4u)

+- Note that these stringency indices simply record the number and strictness of government policies, and should not be interpreted as ‘scoring’ the appropriateness or effectiveness of a country’s response.
+A higher position in an index does not necessarily mean that a country's response is ‘better’ than others lower on the index.